The Game: Face To Face

 And for us couples, it’s always good to practice being on the same page.

-You can order The Game: Face to Face for $14.95 directly from Pandasaurus Games or at your local game store.
+You can order The Game: Face to Face for $14.95 from Amazon, directly from Pandasaurus Games or at your local game store.

 Pandasaurus Games provided The Family Gamers with a promotional copy of The Game: Face to Face for this review.